 Projects

-Over the years, I have been and still am working on a multitude of projects.
+Over the years, I have been and still am working on a multitude of programming related projects, from scripts, to applications, to websites.
 I love to create or facilitate things in any context.
 Not rarely that context is a gaming related one.
 I want to introduce you to some of my work here.
+Please note that this only a small glimpse into everything I have done since programming is pretty much a daily part of my life where I constantly solve problems or realize solutions in a way that gives me joy and/or allows me to learn new things.

 World of Warcraft